 • Over the past month, the average number of days on the market has decreased from 27 to 28 days, indicating a small rise in buyer demand.

-• Currently, the month’s supply of inventory stands at just under 1.5 months, indicating a strong seller’s market.
+• Currently, the month’s supply of inventory stands at just over 1.5 months, indicating a strong seller’s market.
 This trend holds true for properties priced under $1,000K.

 The present market conditions exhibit an optimal supply and demand curve that favors our sellers.
 Therefore, waiting until later in 2023 to sell may not be a wise strategy.
 The current market is at its peak, and it’s unlikely to witness any significant price increases or sustain the high price points for much longer.
 It’s advisable to take advantage of the current market situation and list your property for sale now.